 Who would have guessed that the pound sign symbol (#) would become so popular as the “hashtag” we know today?
-It has become part of many of our daily online conversations on Twitter and beyond.
-A little birdie once told me, “Hashtags are an effective and powerful marketing tool (when used correctly).”
+It has become part of many of our daily online conversations on social media.

 Hashtags Spread their Wings

-Today, hashtags are being used Twitter, but also on Instagram, Pinterest, LinkedIn, and other social media networks.
+Today, hashtags are being used on most social media networks.
 Hashtags are a norm in social media conversations.

 5 Tips for using Hashtags in Marketing

-- Search and Organize by a Topic or Audience– Since the word or phrase with the # in front of it creates an active link in Twitter and other social media sites, you can easily see all the conversations related to that topic and contribute posts of your own.
+- Search and Organize by a Topic or Audience– Since the word or phrase with the # in front of it creates an active link, you can easily see all the conversations related to that topic and contribute posts of your own.
 Hashtags can help you get more reach and get you found faster.
 For instance, people who are interested in content related to a certain hashtag, may find you if you are also posting content with that hashtag.

 - Follow Events or Online Chats – Breaking news, events, conferences, webinars, or Twitter chats are examples of ways that people can use hashtags to follow what is going on with a live event.
 For instance, conventions who establish a specific hashtag can help people meet each other, follow happenings, and spark conversations even if they are not physically there.

 - Listen and Monitor – By monitoring hashtags and trends, you can listen to what your audience and industry leaders are talking about and chime in when appropriate.
 Monitoring hashtags related to your brand, products, and competition is important for brand reputation and customer service.
 Starting conversations and showing people you care and are listening leads to relationship building.